-This unit is protected by a usually closed thermostat (25) placed on the dissipator.

-the thermostat intervenes, the machine stops supplying current, but the ventilator continues to work.

-The intervention of the thermostat is indicated by the led turning on (B) fig.2.
+This unit is protected by a usually closed thermostat placed on the dissipator (11).
+When the thermostat intervenes, the machine stops supplying current, but the ventilator continues to work.
+The intervention of the thermostat is indicated by the led turning on (5) fig.2.

-Do not switch the machine off before the led has turned off.